edgeworx/docs/content/en/docs/cloud/edgectl/add-an-edge-node.md

 edgectl project node-install-script --show-script --text
 ```

-This is helpful if you wish to review or debug the installation procedure
+This is helpful if you wish to review or debug the installation procedure.

 #### Example